Pastel-Industries/PastelClock/README.md

 ## Description
 This clock is quite small, its dimensions are around 8x9x6cm.
-It uses ESP8266 Wemos module as a brain and two PCF8574A ICs for more pins.
+It uses the ESP8266 Wemos module as a brain and two PCF8574A ICs for more pins.
 The clock can be powered from a 7.5V - 15V power supply due to step-up converter based on MC34063 IC.
 Nixie tubes are multiplexed by 14 MMBTA42 NPN transistors and 4 MMBTA92 PNP transistors.
-Tube voltage can be freely adjusted by turning a potentiometer, 150V works for me.
-There are two microswitches in the design, I haven't found any usage for them, but you can edit the code as you wish.\
+Tube voltage can be freely adjusted by turning a potentiometer.
+150V works fine for my tubes.
+There are two microswitches in the design.
+I haven't found any usage for them, but you can edit the code as you wish.
+You can also wire a buzzer there and add an alarm clock functionality.\
 \
 ![alt text](https://github.com/Pastel-Industries/PastelClock/blob/main/clockfront.jpg)
 ## Preparing